David-Barnes-Data-Imaginations/SentimentSuite/README.md

 SentimentSuite is an experimental sentiment analysis tool built on top of large‑language models (LLMs) and modern visualisation libraries.
 It aims to move beyond the dated, lexicon‑based approaches commonly encountered in many data‑science courses (for example, NLTK’s Vader or Punkt tokenisers) and instead leverage models such as BART and Nous‑Hermes to produce richer, more nuanced emotional insights.
 At its core, SentimentSuite organises emotions according to Russell’s Circumplex Model, also known as the Valence–Arousal model.

+# Repo discontinued (Sort-of)
+This dashboard was originally intended to be a demo for a friend, but has since exploded into a far more purposeful endeavour.
+The three models were used as a demo, but I've spent enough time on it to realise that ModernBart outperforms on all tasks for my intended goals.
+Whilst the final step for the dashboard would have been to add the emotions (happy, sad etc..) to the circumplex model, its trickier than it sounds (especially as my webdev skills are average at best).
+The feature defeated Gemini Pro, GPT and Claude (AI's are unfortunately not great at bug fixing AI driven projects for some reason), and whilst I have now worked out the fix, I'm ditching the other two models and keeping ModernBert in for the grander project, implementing the fix in that.
+I'm creating a new repo for that since the 3 models do demonstrate 'art of the possible' so this will remain as the sentiment suite, and the new repo will be 'Persona-Forge-Therapy'...
+It's gonna be wild.

 ## Why a Valence–Arousal Model?

 Traditional sentiment‑analysis systems classify text into a handful of discrete labels—often “positive”, “negative” or “neutral”.
 While simple to understand, this binary view fails to capture the subtleties of human emotion.
 Russell’s Circumplex places emotions on a two‑dimensional plane defined by: